zokam1411/milestone-project-3/README.md

 - Click My Profile.
 - On Profile page locate Moderation Queue if any ad is visible.
 - Click on ad title.
-- on ad view page scroll down to see table with reports.
+- On ad view page scroll down to see table with reports.

 Result: Everything works as it should.
-Moderator can see reports.
+Moderator will see if there is any Moderation Queue on his profile page.
+He can then choose ad which reports he wants to see.
+Reports table on ad view page is displayed correctly.

 3. As Moderator, I want to delete reports.
 - From any page in application locate your username on navbar.